 We have common aims and interests.

-- Advancing scientific knowledge and its open and transparent dissemination - 2.
-Working for the benefit of society - Teaching and mentoring the next generations of scientific leaders and informed citizens - 4.
-Participating in public debate, decision-making and policy, and education on critical scientific issues - 5.
-Being a community inclusive and respectful of all
+- 1. Advancing scientific knowledge and its open and transparent dissemination - 2.
+Working for the benefit of society - Teaching and mentoring the next generations of scientific leaders and informed citizens

 We rely on each other.